Jodi Hildebrandt

-Jodi Nan Hildebrandt (born 1969) is an American counselor and YouTuber convicted of aggravated child abuse.

-On August 30, 2023, Hildebrandt and Ruby Franke were arrested in Washington County, Utah, and charged with six counts of aggravated child abuse of two of Franke's children.
-Hildebrandt ultimately pleaded guilty to four counts, and was sentenced to serve between four and thirty years in prison on February 20, 2024.
+Jodi Nan Hildebrandt (born 1969) is an American former counselor and YouTuber who was convicted of child abuse in 2023.
+On August 30, 2023, Hildebrandt and her business partner Ruby Franke were arrested in Washington County, Utah, and charged with six counts of aggravated child abuse of two of Franke's children.
+Hildebrandt pleaded guilty to four counts, and was sentenced to between four and 30 years in prison on February 20, 2024.

 Early life and education

 Jodi Hildebrandt was born to Jay D. Hildebrandt and Florence Haynie in 1969.
+Her parents were devout members of the Church of Jesus Christ of Latter-day Saints.
+Her father was a pilot with the United States Air Force.

-She attended Canyon del Oro High School and played on its girls' basketball team.
-Hildebrandt was part of the high school's 1986–87 team, which finished with an undefeated 28–0 record and captured the school's first state championship in girls' basketball.
+Hildebrandt attended Canyon del Oro High School and played on its girls' basketball team.
+She was part of the high school's 1986–87 team, which finished with a 28–0 record and captured the school's first state championship in girls' basketball.

-Upon her high school graduation, Hildebrandt attended Ricks College for one year and played on its women's basketball team for its 1987–88 season.
-In 1988, Hildebrandt transferred to Utah Valley Community College, which she attended for one year.
+After graduating, Hildebrandt attended Ricks College and played on its women's basketball team for the 1987–88 season.
+In 1988, she transferred to Utah Valley Community College, which she attended for one year.

-Hildebrandt was raised by devout followers of the Church of Jesus Christ of Latter-day Saints, and her father was a pilot with the United States Air Force.

 She competed in the Miss Orem pageant in 1990.

-In 1996, Hildebrandt graduated from Brigham Young University with a Bachelor of Arts in English language & literature.
-In 2003, Hildebrandt graduated from the University of Utah with a Master of Arts in educational psychology.
+In 1996, Hildebrandt graduated from Brigham Young University with a Bachelor of Arts in English language and literature.
+In 2003, she graduated from the University of Utah with a Master of Arts in educational psychology.
 Her master's thesis was titled "Experiences of Latter-day Saints women and how their culture influences their manifestations of sexuality."

 Counseling career

-Hildebrandt was a counselor licensed in Utah starting in 2005.
+In 2005, Hildebrandt became a licensed counselor in Utah.
 In 2007, she founded the relationship and business counseling business Connexions (styled ConneXions) in Orem, Utah.
-In 2012, she was the director of LifeStar Utah County, a franchisee of a national company based in Utah that specializes in the psychiatric and psychological treatment of pornography and sex addiction.
+In 2012, she became the director of LifeStar Utah County, a franchisee of a national company based in Utah that specializes in psychiatric and psychological treatment of pornography and sex addiction.

 In 2012, Hildebrandt's license was put on probation for 18 months after she "disclosed sensitive confidential information" of a former client to The Church of Jesus Christ of Latter-day Saints and Brigham Young University between 2008 and 2010, according to Utah Department of Commerce's Division of Occupational and Professional Licensing documents.
-The Church of Jesus Christ of Latter-day Saints announced that Hildebrandt was no longer on their Family Services' referral list due to the case.
+The Church of Jesus Christ of Latter-day Saints announced that, because of the case, Hildebrandt was no longer on its Family Services' referral list.

 Hildebrandt was a business partner of family YouTube vlogger Ruby Franke.
 They launched a YouTube channel called ConneXions together in 2022, and created a joint Instagram account called Moms of Truth, offering parenting classes.

 As a result of Hildebrandt's criminal convictions, the Utah Department of Commerce's Division of Professional Licensing revoked her clinical mental health counseling license on May 10, 2024.